toystars/react-native-calendar-strip/README.md

   * onDateSelected: React.PropTypes.func - Function to be used as a callback when a date is selected.
 It returns `moment Date`
   * onWeekChanged: React.PropTypes.func - Function to be used as a callback when a week is changed.
 It returns `moment Date`
   * useIsoWeekday: React.PropTypes.bool - start week on ISO day of week (default true).
 If false, starts week on _startingDate_ parameter.
-  * minDate: React.PropTypes.any - minimum date that the calendar may navigate to.
-A week is allowed if minDate falls within the current week.
-  * maxDate: React.PropTypes.any - maximum date that the calendar may navigate to.
-A week is allowed if maxDate falls within the current week.
   * datesWhitelist: React.PropTypes.array - Dates that are enabled (accepts both `Date` and `moment Date`).
 Ranges may be specified with an object entry in the array:
   ```
   // Date range format